MilanDJA/Assignment1/README.md

 ## Prerequisites
 Before starting, ensure you:
 - Have a DigitalOcean account.
-- Be familiar with the basics of Linux
+- Are familiar with the basics of Linux

 ## Step 1: Generate SSH Keys
 SSH keys provide a more secure way to connect to your server than using a password.
 Follow these steps to generate SSH keys and add them to your digitalocean account: